HEMANTHRAJA7/Air_Works/README.md

 # Internship project @ AIRWORKS INDIA PVT LTD

-# How to start
+## How to start

-1)Create an empty folder and open that folder in your code editor and open the terminal or command window and initialise git
+1) Create an empty folder and open that folder in your code editor, and open the terminal or command window and initialise git

 ```git init```